AdobeDocs/mobile-services.fr-FR/help/ios/configuration/sdk-methods.md

    Vous permet de transmettre des données supplémentaires lors de la collecte de mesures de cycle de vie.

-   Cette méthode doit être appelée à partir du point d'entrée de votre application.
+   Cette méthode doit être appelée à partir du point d’entrée de votre application.
 Where applicable, this may include one or both of the methods `application:didFinishLaunchingWithOptions:` and/or `applicationWillEnterForeground:` in your AppDelegate class.

    >[!IMPORTANT]
    >